marcosrenan/marcosrenan/README.md

 ### Hello there!
-I am a PhD candidate in Economics at CAEN-UFC.
-I am currently working at the Center of Technological Studies (Centec) as an Economic Researcher Analyst in Fortaleza/Brazil.
+I hold a PhD in Economics from CAEN-UFC.
+I have experience in the areas of Applied Macroeconomics and Econometrics and I have worked with microdata from different databases, mainly with regard to the Brazilian economy.
 I look for simple model solutions to real world problems.

 ### Facts about me:
 - Macro(economist) 📊